0iamhsk0/C-CPP-Journey/README.md

 # CPP-Journey
-Contains all my C++ code and folders
+Contains all my C and C++ code and folders